-This course covers aircraft control surfaces, including system rigging, maintenance, inspection, and troubleshooting.
+The student will conduct the required lab that covers aircraft control surfaces, including system rigging, maintenance, inspection, and troubleshooting.
 This course also covers the basic concepts of rotary wing maintenance and operations.
 Also covered are the inspection techniques as they to the aircraft structure and its related systems.
 Upon successful completion of this course, students should be able to rig a general aviation aircraft, know the basic concepts of rotary wing aircraft and perform airframe conformity inspections.
 This course also includes a review and testing period to aid the student in FAA Airframe Certification.